thislight/luabundler/docs/manual.md

 ## "Packages" and "Modules"

-"Package" and "modules" share similar meaning and are used frequently in this document.
-Saying "package", we mean the piece of the bundle.
+"Package" and "modules" have a similar meaning and are used frequently in this document.
+When we say "package", we mean the part of the bundle.
 The "module" is used when describing Lua modules, whether for C modules or for Lua modules.

 ## How LuaBundler Works

-Read from recipe, LuaBundler will bundle all lua source files into a `.c` source file.
-For Lua C modules, LuaBundler only refer the "open functions" in the generated source file.
+Reading from recipe, LuaBundler bundles all the lua source files into a `.c` source file.
+For Lua C modules, LuaBundler referencing the "open function" (`luaopen_*`) in the generated source file.

-You can compile the file and link libraries (include Lua C modules) to one executable.
+You can compile the file and link libraries (including Lua C modules).

-At the executable starts up, LuaBundler will create a new Lua interpreter and inject a "bundle searcher" into package seachers.
+When is the executable started, LuaBundler creates a new Lua interpreter and injects a "bundle searcher" into package searchers.
 The bundle searcher is placed right after the preload searcher.
 (For the mechanism of `require()`, see https://www.lua.org/manual/5.4/manual.html#pdf-require)

 ## Writing a Recipe

-LuaBundler works around lua files called "recipes".
-They are regular Lua modules which returns a table can be read by LuaBundler.
+LuaBundler works around Lua files called "recipes".
+These are regular Lua modules that return a table that can be read by LuaBundler.

-> Security Warning: Read the untrusted recipe before running it.
-LuaBundler tries its best, but there is not guarantee that it will run in an isolated environment.
-The recipe might cook your computer without caution.
+> **Security warning: Read the untrusted recipe before executing it.** LuaBundler tries its best, but there is not guarantee that it will run in an isolated environment.
+The recipe may cook your computer if you are not careful.

 ### Creating a recipe